 Four Reasons You Need To Know About Phased Arrays

-This video describes why phased arrays will be used in many new systems of the next decade.
+This video describes why phased arrays will be used in many new systems.

 Description: Phased arrays have been traditionally used in military systems such as fighter plane radar.
 However, they are being deployed or considered for deployment in a variety of new application such as mobile phones, 5G networks, satellite systems, and internet of things (IoT) solutions.
 This video explains how phased arrays are being considered for deployment.
 The video was produced by MPT, Inc. which is a company founded by Rick Sturdivant.